South Asian American Digital Archive (SAADA)

 Section on webpage: Decolonizing Archives, Digitized Collections, and Digital Humanities

-Tenets: Connecting to the personal and to communities outside of academia.
-Concern with materiality (bodies, labor, not just virtual and discursive).
+Tenets: Concern with materiality (bodies, labor, not just virtual and discursive).
+Considering alternative histories and narratives.